flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - G: Using Ubuntu 22, upgrade?
     - D, C: Quite smooth
     - C: Supported til April 2027.
+- Check outs!
+    - How we're feeling/what we're doing next/what to improve (all optional)
+    - Calix: feeling good, stressed about laptop situation but will decompress next.
+Hyped to be growing the TWG!
+        - Maybe in a future instance we could have a dedicated/explicit facilitator role.
+    - Flan: H

 ## 2025-09-23
 - [[Dan]] [[Andrew]] [[Calix]] [[Flan]]